 With his time in the spotlight on Atlantic Records, Ornette recorded music as radical as anything heard before in jazz.
 Musicians who worked their entire lives to perfect their skills playing chord changes were probably chagrined to see Ornette throw all that out and place an emphasis on other elements, improvising with composition as much as interpretation in his solos.
 The more open-minded found in Ornette a visionary.
 No doubt, Ornette had a much more individualistic conception of musical performance than most listeners (and society writ large) were ready to accept in the late 1950s, which is to say he thought everyone should have much more latitude to express themselves in their own ways without deference to established modes of expression (which invariably are the products of institutions that reproduce social hierarchies).
 So perhaps under the old critical standards this music is played “poorly”, but the point is that the old standards are self-serving and this music steps outside them.

 Ornette plays in a harsh way, with a sound always about a quarter cent sharp.
 This was partly due to playing a plastic Grafton saxophone.
 But even after he bought a new metal one, his sound retained its biting qualities.
 It was simply his sound.
 Don Cherry played cornet in a similar way.
-He had a knack for keeping with Ornette’s melodic lines with a characteristic phase-shift, always a split second off of Ornette’s timing.
+He had a knack for keeping to Ornette’s melodic lines with a characteristic phase-shift, always a split second off of Ornette’s timing.
 Bassist Charlie Haden plays with a warm, R&B tinge, occasionally playing double stops (“Focus on Sanity,” “Chronology”) in a fluid, buoying way that contrasts with the dissonant horns.
 Drummer Billy Higgins is basically a very forward-thinking bebop drummer, who grew into the free jazz movement.
 His playing is rather rooted in bop structure here, which is a major reason why The Shape of Jazz to Come is an easier listen than some of Coleman’s later works with more free-wheeling percussion and rapidly shifting polyrhythms.

 “Peace” is the longest track here, and the group plays with a lot of space, at a slower tempo.
 The song says as much in the notes left out as in the ones played.
 Is peace about their being less in the world?
 Less what?
 Take a listen and wonder.